ryanwiemer/gatsby-starter-gcn/README.md

         slug: '/contact/',
       },
     ],
-    postsPerHomepage: 7, // Number of posts on the homepage
+    postsPerFirstPage: 7, // Number of posts on the first page of the "posts" page
-    postsPerPage: 6, // Number of posts used on any other pagination }
+    postsPerPage: 6, // Number of posts used on all other pagination
+    basePath: '/', // Root URL for all posts and tags.
+Pages will not use the basePath.
+  }
 ```